notepraiya/pigwidgeon/README.md

 ![software architecture](https://raw.githubusercontent.com/notepraiya/pigwidgeon/master/docs/pigwidgeon.png)

-User can access the application from mobile device by signing up with email or google account through Firebase Authentication service.
-User profile will be stored on Firestore.
-User contents will be stored on Postgresql using REST API on Heroku service.

 1. Firebase Auth - User authenticate through Firebase Authentication service
 2. Firestore - User profile will be stored on Firestore
 3. Heroku Dyno - Contents will be stored on Postgresql using REST API on Heroku service